syncfusion-content/wpf-docs/wpf/Diagram/Line-Connectors.md

-> Note: This FirstSegmentOrientation property is only works as expected when the LineConnector satisfies the following things.
+N> This FirstSegmentOrientation property is only works as expected when the LineConnector satisfies the following things.

 * _LineConnector is connected between Nodes through ConnectionPort._
 * _When there is only one intermediate Point in Orthogonal LineConnector._